-If the CH_BANDWIDTH of the Ranging NDP, either the I2R NDP or the R2I NDP, is equal to 320 MHz, the corresponding NDP shall be an EHT Ranging NDP and the R2I LMR in the corresponding measurement exchange sequence shall be transmitted in an EHT MU PPDU.
-Otherwise, the corresponding NDP shall be an HE Ranging NDP and the R2I LMR shall be transmitted in an HE MU PPDU.

-As in TB ranging, an ISTA participating in a passive TB ranging exchange shall measure the TOD of its own HE Ranging NDP or EHT Ranging NDP and either the TOAs, or both the TOAs and the phase shift feedback TOAs (PSTOAs), when it receives the RSTA’s HE/EHT Ranging NDP HE Ranging NDP or EHT Ranging NDP.
-In addition, optionally the ISTA may also measure and report either the TOAs, or both the TOAs and the PSTOAs, when it receives the HE/EHT Ranging NDP HE Ranging NDP or EHT Ranging NDP s transmitted by the other ISTAs participating in the passive TB ranging exchange.
+As in TB ranging, an ISTA participating in a passive TB ranging exchange shall measure the TOD of its own HE RangingI2R NDP and either the TOAs, or both the TOAs and the phase shift feedback TOAs (PSTOAs), when it receives the RSTA’s HE RangingR2I NDP.
+In addition, optionally the ISTA may also measure and report either the TOAs, or both the TOAs and the PSTOAs, when it receives the HE RangingI2R NDPs transmitted by the other ISTAs participating in the passive TB ranging exchange.
 By reporting the timestamps for when it received the other ISTAs NDP transmissions, the quality of the location estimate for a PSTA listening in to the passive TB ranging exchanges can be improved.

 The number of NSTS/NSS used in the passive TB ranging exchanges shall be less than or equal to 4.